 Remember to bring your Admission Ticket with you to your assigned test site on the day of the test.
 It is important to arrive at the test site at the time indicated on your SHSAT Admission Ticket.
+Students arriving without an Admission Ticket are not guaranteed admittance.
 Please be advised that your picture will be taken at the test site prior to the start of the test.

-▶ On the back of the SHSAT Admission Ticket you must rank, in priority order, the Specialized High Schools to which you want to apply.
-This sheet must be signed by your parent.
+On the back of the SHSAT Admission Ticket you must rank, in priority order, the Specialized High Schools to which you want to apply.
+This sheet must be signed by your parent/guardian.
 You will also be required to indicate this ranking on the answer sheet.

-▶ Before you begin the test, you will be asked to read and sign a statement indicating that you are a resident of New York City, are well enough to take the test, and are taking it at the appropriate grade level.
+► Before you begin the test, you will be asked to read and sign a statement indicating that you are a resident of New York City, are well enough to take the test, and are taking it at the appropriate grade level.
 If you do not feel well, advise the test proctor immediately; do not begin the test, and do not sign the statement.
 Once you have begun the test, you may not-either then or at a later date-request a make-up test because of illness.